 Beginner Half Marathon Training Plan

 This beginner plan for a half marathon (or couch to half marathon) prepares you to slay a half-marathon in 12 weeks!
-It safely builds up the distance and includes cross-training and strength-training days to ensure you stay healthy and get stronger.
+It safely builds up the distance for those running their first half marathon, and includes cross training and strength training days to ensure you stay healthy and get stronger.
 It’s also flexible to fit your busy mother runner lifestyle.

-What’s more, is it includes training and race day tips–and full support of me with encouragement to email with any questions.
+What’s more, is it includes training and race day tips to get you successfully to the finish line.
+You also have full support from me with encouragement to email with any questions.
 This plan serves as a wonderful starting block for you to conquer even bigger (faster or longer) goals as a mother runner.
 It was developed by me with input from coaches and elite runners.

 Intermediate Half Marathon Training Plan